Population control

 While many abiotic and biotic factors influence population control, humans are notably influential against animal populations.
-Whether humans need to hunt animals for nourishment or simply neuter their pets to prevent reproduction from occurring, these activities actively manage populations.
-Specifically, population control plays an important role in wildlife populations.
+Whether humans need to hunt animals for food, exterminate a pest, or reduce competition for resources, managing populations involves providing nourishment, or neutering to prevent reproduction, culling individuals or the use of pesticides.
+Population control plays an important role in wildlife populations.
 Based on the species being dealt with, there are numerous ways populations of the wild are controlled.
 Wildlife contraception is the act of preventing reproduction in the wild, which subsequently decreases populations.
 An example of this includes the maintenance of deer populations with the use of vaccines.
 Other methods to maintain populations include lethal trapping, live trapping, egg/roost site manipulation, live-ammunition shooting, and chemical euthanization.
 Lethal trapping, egg/roost site manipulation, live-ammunition shooting, and chemical euthanization are methods used to eliminate animal populations and prevent reproduction, whereas live trapping captures species to remove them from a specific area.